<dependency>

 stackTraceEnabled = "stackTraceEnabled" -> boolean

-Resolver delegating to PatternLayout
+Resolver delegating to PatternLayout.

-The default value of stackTraceEnabled
+The default value of stackTraceEnabled is inherited from the parent

 Examples

-Resolve the string produced by %p %c{1.} [%t] %X{userId} %X %m%ex
+Resolve the string produced by %p %c{1.} [%t] %X{userId} %X %m%ex pattern:

 {